-There are 5 main areas along the way: Key Largo, Islamorada, Marathon, Marathon, Lower Keys and Key West.
+There are 5 main areas along the way: Key Largo, Islamorada, Marathon, Lower Keys and Key West.
 Although each area is unique, they all offer that Caribbean-feeling, palm tree-dotted, sun-drenched setting like made for recharging vacations.

 We can exist thanks to compensation from advertising including affiliate links.
 Learn more ›

 The Overseas Highway extends for 113 miles (182 km) from mainland Florida to Key West.
 It takes you through Key Largo, Islamorada, Marathon and Lower Keys before you — at the end of the road — arrive in Key West.